MoiColl/Tree_of_life_2020/Week36/friday/README.md

 | Goril | 0.0028050491 | 0.0000000000 |              |
 | Mouse | 0.0042016807 | 0.0014005602 | 0.0014044944 |

+Try to draw a tree in which the branch lengths are proportional to the distances.
+Can you?

 ### 5. Extra info